drberst/drberst.github.io/README.md

 - Then it reduces those down so there's only one note for each guitar string
 - Choices are made randomly when reducing, so not guaranteed to contain all notes in the true C Major Chord (C/E/G).
 May contain multiple of the same note (like E3 played on both the A string and D string)
 - The chord probably won't be human playable.
 May be fixed in a future update.
 - I'd also like to take display a snapshot of one frame of the waveform diagram, it moves so fast.
+(Future Dylan: This has been now been done)
 - Also might be fun to let users rank or favorite certain chord inversions

 ## [/music/notation](https://drberst.github.io/music/notation)